stepleton/cameo/aphid/README.md

 a dependable implementation of the Apple parallel port hard drive protocol.
-Like the I/O subsystems on modern PCs or the [channel controllers]( https://en.wikipedia.org/wiki/Channel_I/O) on mainframes of yore, the PRUs units handle the timing-sensitive low-level details of the protocol so that the main processor can handle its various custodial tasks on its own schedule.
+Like the I/O subsystems on modern PCs or the [channel controllers]( https://en.wikipedia.org/wiki/Channel_I/O) on mainframes of yore, the PRUs handle the timing-sensitive low-level details of the protocol so that the main processor can attend to various custodial tasks on its own schedule.

 The PocketBeagle's [AM3358 SoC](http://www.ti.com/product/AM3358) includes two
 PRUs.
 Each PRU has a different pattern of direct connectivity to the pins of